AlienVault-OTX/OTX-Apps-TAXII/README.md

 ### Setting up config.cfg

-Taxii server using HTTPS
+For example a Taxii server using HTTPS:
 ```
 [taxii]
 server_ip=https://192.168.1.187
 ```
-- if your providing hostname _*or*_ IP address add https://
+- If you are providing a hostname _*or*_ an IP address you need to include https://

 What is the diffrence _discovery_path_ vs _uri_?
 ```